bhimmetoglu/RoboBohr/README.md

 The sdf data files can be downloaded from the [PubChem database](https://pubchem.ncbi.nlm.nih.gov/).
 Specifically, their FTP server has all the data in sdf file format.
 In the examples provided, the **Compound_3D/01_conf_per_cmpd/** folder has been used to generate molecular data.

+There a sereval choices of features that are available.
+These include, pair-distances and Coulomb matrices.
+The Coulomb matrix features allows random copies of the same molecule with re-shuffled indices as well as the eigenspectrum for feature matrix construction.

 ### Analysis

 The main part of RoboBohr is written in Python with extensions written in C (wrapped using [Cython](http://cython.org/)).
 The data analsysis, visualization and training of learning algorithms are performed by R scripts included in the repo.